imhelle/yii2-xhprof/lib/README.md

+It's a slightly changed Xhprof extension from QafooLabs.
+It works on php5.6 without segfault and it has the original methods names (xhprof_enable etc) as in original Facebook's xhprof.

+Here's the Qafoo's readme:

 # Moved to Tideways/php-profiler-extension

 Work on this repository has moved to [tideways/php-profiler-extension](https://github.com/tideways/php-profiler-extension).
 This repository is kept only for backwards compatibility reasons.